varunsh20/Predicting-term-deposit-subscriptions/README.md

 ![eda6](https://user-images.githubusercontent.com/62187533/121785301-a9f86400-cbd6-11eb-891b-1a9f6b7b0e8b.png)

-The model was deployed on heroku.
+A web app of this model is also created using flask and it is deployed on heroku.

-Here is the link to the project deployed on heroku: https://predicttermdeposits.herokuapp.com
+[You can view the web application here.]https://predicttermdeposits.herokuapp.com

 Screenshots of project:
 ![Screenshot (129)](https://user-images.githubusercontent.com/62187533/121785661-b8e01600-cbd8-11eb-8752-b5b8a1ac2c40.png)